KelliePetersen/OOPwithPHP/src/phpadvanced/SOLID.md

 * Implement your own checks via code reviews and test cases.

 An example can be found in the [SOLID folder](https://github.com/KelliePetersen/phpsqlbook/blob/master/src/phpadvanced/SOLID/liskovsubstitution.php)

+## Interface Segregation Principle
+*Clients should not be forced to depend upon interfaces that they do not use.*
+Code should not be forced to depend on methods that it doesn't use.
+The goal is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts.

+Some examples of code that violate this principle are:
+* Children that inherit methods from parents that they don't need
+* Classes that implement interfaces they don't use

+Some ways to avoid violating this principle are:
+* If a class needs to access *some* methods/attributes of another class, do it via other methods such as composition, delegation, interfaces or traits.